WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - the streams are **considered poll based events**.
 These events are **ordered and guaranteed to hold an order**.

 - while you cannot control the number of shards directly, **one of the things that has an effect on the number of shards is the capacity of the table**.
-This means that if you encounter a spike in WCU/RCU and you are using _on demand billing_, there might be a concurrency spike in lambdas reading off the stream for that table
+This means that if you encounter a spike in WCU/RCU and you are using _on demand billing_, there might be a concurrency spike in lambdas reading off the stream for that table.

+  - to **get the number of shards**, use the **`DescribeStream API`**.

 - items are put onto a shard **based on their partition key**.
 The **`batchSize` and `batchWindow` might yield lower batches if you are populating the table with items from different "collections"**.
 Every item will be consumed though,